 Checking Car Facts for any accidents is another important step in the used car buying process.

-If you are looking at a 4Runner with over 200,000 miles, and it has had several accidents, that is definitely a red flag.
-Even if the vehicle has been repaired properly, any type of accident is going to add wear and tear that could potentially shorten the lifespan of the vehicle.
+If you are looking at a 4Runner with over 200,000 miles, which has had several accidents, that is definitely a red flag.
+Even if the vehicle has been repaired properly, any type of accident will add wear and tear that could potentially shorten the vehicle’s lifespan.

 Get An Inspection By An Independent Mechanic

 This is one of the most important steps in the used car buying process, especially if you are looking at a vehicle with a lot of miles.
 The mechanic will perform a basic mechanical inspection going over a large checklist of items.
-They will also inspect the underside of the car, looking for overly worn parts, frame issues, or signs that the car was in an accident and repaired.
+They will also inspect the car’s underside, looking for overly worn parts, frame issues, or signs that the car was in an accident and repaired.

 They will often provide a report detailing what they found and their opinion on the severity of any issues.
-This is extremely helpful when it comes to negotiating a price with the seller.
+This is extremely helpful when negotiating a price with the seller.

-Keep in mind that just because a vehicle passes an inspection doesn’t mean it will be free of issues down the road, but it does give you some peace of mind knowing that everything checked out okay at the time of inspection.
+Remember that just because a vehicle passes an inspection doesn’t mean it will be free of issues down the road, but it gives you peace of mind knowing that everything checked out okay at the time of inspection.

 Number Of Owners

-This really isn’t an important metric to consider and can often be verified via the Car Facts report.
+This isn’t an important metric and can often be verified via the Car Facts report.
 In general, the fewer owners a vehicle has had, the better.

-If a car has been owned by several people, it could be an indication that there were issues with the car that caused each owner to get rid of it quickly.
+If several people have owned a car, it could indicate that there were issues with the car that caused each owner to get rid of it quickly.
 Of course, this isn’t always the case, and there could be a perfectly logical explanation.

-In general, I wouldn’t let the number of owners be a make-or-break factor when it comes to buying a used car, but it is something to keep in mind.
+In general, I wouldn’t let the number of owners be a make-or-break factor when buying a used car, but it is something to keep in mind.

 Location Of Vehicle